France's CGT oil workers could halt refinery production over pensions reform

 “The decision to halt production at (Total’s) Grandpuits refinery was postponed until a general assembly meeting at the refinery on Monday 1300 GMT,” he said, adding that the refinery was producing at minimum capacity because its storage tanks are full due to the strike blockade.

-Defresne said around 20,000 cubic metres of refined gasoil will be allowed to leave the refinery by pipeline on Friday evening to free up some space in the tanks.
+Defresne said around 20,000 cubic meters of refined gasoil will be allowed to leave the refinery by pipeline on Friday evening to free up some space in the tanks.

 Other refineries were waiting for Grandpuits signal and would halt production if Grandpuits votes to do so, he added.